KIKI007/LearningToAssemble/README.md

 Error may occur if you have not obtained Gurobi License.
 However, this does not affect the training.

 ### Option 2.
 Installation inside a docker container
-1. Install Pytorch (this step can be skipped if container has right pytorch)
+1. Install Pytorch (this step can be skipped if container has the right version of pytorch)
 ```bash
 pip install torch torchvision --index-url https://download.pytorch.org/whl/cu124 # 40 series
 # uv pip install torch torchvision --index-url https://download.pytorch.org/whl/cu128 # 50 series